-From 2019-20 it is proposed to adopt option 3, the asset life (annuity) method.
+In 2020-21 it is proposed to continue to adopt option 3, the asset life (annuity) method.
 The annuity method differs from the equal instalment method in that the amounts payable start low and increase over time.
 This is because it is a method often used to calculate loan repayments, where it is required that the total amount of principal and interest repaid each year is a common amount.
 It is therefore suited to investments where revenues will increase over time.
 It also takes into account the time value of money.